garrandall/popular-music-data/tracks/i-won-t-tell-fat-joe-j--holiday.md

 Cause I got a thing for you
 I'll do anything for ya (girl anything for ya)
 Baby I (I) won't (won't) tell (tell)
-I'll never do bad to youuuuu
+I'll never do bad to you
 Cause baby you got it, and you got me
 I got a thing for ya